 Working with Subversion and Dreamweaver CS5

-The following video will demonstrate how to use Subversion and work with multiple versions of a web page.
-We apologize, but the associated PDF offering troubleshooting tips is not available.
+This article will demonstrate how to use Subversion and work with multiple versions of a web page.
+We apologize, but the associated PDF offering troubleshooting tips are not available.

 Physiology of Subversion